Larry Jackson (music executive): Gamma

 In March 2023, Jackson launched Gamma (stylized as gamma.) a company that produces and distributes multimedia content, with a special focus on Black music and culture.
 Jackson has stated his intention to promote diversity, equity and inclusion through Gamma and "to run Gamma with a closer focus on — and more sensitivity to — Black culture than the major labels, while structuring deals that help artists retain ownership of their work and build generational wealth."

 The company launched with US$1 billion of capital from billionaire investors like Todd Boehly and Apple, Inc.

 Gamma competes with major music labels, and acquired the technology platform Vydia in 2022 to facilitate its distribution of music and other media.

-The company has signed artists including Usher, Rick Ross, Snoop Dogg, Sexyy Red and French Montana.
+The company has signed artists including Usher, Rick Ross, Snoop Dogg, Sexyy Red, French Montana, and Kanye West.
 Ross and Maybach Music Group announced a partnership with Gamma in 2023.

+Other

+Jackson joined the board of the Hammer Museum at University of California, Los Angeles in 2019.

+Recognition

+Jackson is considered to be one of the most influential figures in the modern media industry.
+Matthias Rosenzweig of VMan wrote that he "shaped a great deal of the music you, your parents, and even your kids will hear in their lifetimes."Billboard included Jackson on its "40 under 40" list, and the "Power 100" list.
+He is a Cartier ambassador.

+In popular culture

+Jackson is referenced in Drake's verse on the Lil Wayne song "Family Feud", in which he raps "Someone get Larry Jackson on the phone, I need some ownership if we pressin’ go."